Anushree-09/Anushree-09/README.md

 ## 🙋‍♀️ About me

-Data Engineer with 2+ years building pipelines, transforming messy data into clean, reliable systems, and turning numbers into dashboards that people actually use.
+Data Engineer and Analyst with 2+ years building pipelines, transforming messy data into clean, reliable systems, and turning numbers into dashboards that people actually use.
 Currently leveling up in cloud (AWS) and exploring analytics and business analysis roles alongside DE.